NYULibraries/primo-customization/test/e2e/README.md

 * Start local Primo **for the view to be tested**: [Start local Primo (primo-explore-devenv)](https://github.com/NYULibraries/primo-customization#start-local-primo-primo-explore-devenv)
   * Make sure to match the local Primo and e2e test views.
 Not doing so can lead to inaccurate test results.
-For example: if the local Primo being tested was started using `yarn primo-explore-devenv:run:dev` (or equivalent Docker Compose command), you should run tests using `yarn test:e2e:dev`.
-DO NOT RUN `yarn test:e2e:prod`.
+For example: if the local Primo being tested was started using `yarn primo-explore-devenv:run:nyu:dev` (or equivalent Docker Compose command), you should run tests using `yarn test:e2e:nyu:dev`.
+DO NOT RUN `yarn test:e2e:nyu:prod`.
 * [Run tests](https://github.com/NYULibraries/primo-customization/test/e2e/README.md#run-tests)

 ---